-Fig. 7: Difference between old and new implementation
+Fig. 6: Difference between old and new implementation

 The base functionality of the designed platform is the societal component.
-The implementation of a simple chat functionality is present in the form of PeerChat [46], implemented as a community of IPv8.
-PeerChat core functionality is the exchange of text messages and photos over the P2P network.
+The implementation of a simple chat functionality is present in the form of PeerChat [47], implemented as a community of IPv8.
+Its core functionality is the exchange of text messages and photos over the P2P network.
 Many more functionalities had to be implemented to be able to compete with the big-tech platforms.
 The ability to exchange files, locations, contacts, identity attributes, money, and payment requests has been integrated.
 Most of these attachments are previewed in chats with the corresponding peers.
-By clicking on the attachment, most of the attachments show a more detailed view.
+By clicking on the attachment in the chat, most of the attachments display a more detailed view.
 The addition of chat-related features like searching and filtering, muting, archiving, or blocking, attempt to improve the usability.
 Unwanted spam is discarded as communication with blocked peers is no longer accepted.
 Large attachments, photos and files, are exchanged using our designed data protocol of Section V-D, while the other attachments are embedded in the packet with the message, and can be delivered using the IPv8's default method.
-In Figure 7 both the existing PeerChat implementation and our implementation are portrayed.
-Not only have we added various new chat functionalities, but the layout is also focused on the user experience and ease of use.
-Our platform has full integration and support for QR-codes, offering tons of possibilities.
-A lot of information can be embedded in the code without having to worry about human errors.
-Inter-platform and offline communication still enable users to exchange information, even when disconnected from the network.
-It is able to provide direct navigation within the platform using the contents of the scanned code.
-The use of QR-codes improves the user experience as less time and effort is required from the user.
-By creating or scanning the QR-code, the platform lets users share their public key, create unspecified payment requests for any user, and set up the initial communication with the exchange portal by announcing their public key (and transfer amount).
-Currently, all QR-codes contain unencrypted data as it does not contain much useful information.
-Other applications may include for instance the exchange of information from the self-sovereign identity and are therefore required to encrypt it.
-Fortunately, QR-codes are suitable to embed encrypted data as well.
+It may happen that the recipient of the message (or data) is not connected and cannot be delivered.
+To determine the status of delivery for sent messages, every received message must be acknowledged.
+That enables the community to periodically check every 30 seconds if there are unacknowledged messages, and retransmit if the peer is connected.
+In a P2P network (without intermediary nodes) it regularly happens that messages can't be delivered as there is no central component storing the message temporarily until delivered.
+As a consequence, it may happen that two peers are unable to communicate if they are never connected at the time.